Adapting Speech Foundation Models for Unified Multimodal Speech Recognition with Large Language Models: Related works

 \subsection{Visual representation learning}

 Visual representation learning is crucial for the performance of VSR and AVSR tasks, which can be broadly categorized into supervised and self-supervised approaches.
 Supervised methods leverage labeled~\cite{Chung_2017_CVPR} or weakly labeled audio-visual speech data~\cite{10096889} to optimize representation extraction and text decoding in an end-to-end manner through label prediction.
 Several auxiliary tasks have been proposed to enhance visual encoder learning, including articulation feature prediction~\cite{sterpu2020teach} and distillation from acoustic models~\cite{sterpu2020teach, ma2022training, afouras2020asr}.
 Self-supervised methods utilize unlabeled audio-visual data with pretext tasks such as masked prediction loss functions.
-Representative approaches include AV-HuBERT~\cite{shiavhubert}, RAVen~\cite{haliassos2022jointly, haliassos2024braven}, AV2vec~\cite{Zhang2023av2vec}, and AV-data2vec~\cite{Lian2023avdata2vec}.
-Our previous work proposed a joint audio-visual representation learning method~\cite{ZHANG2025111432} that leverages cross-modal knowledge distillation from pretrained SFMs.
-This work adopts our previously pretrained model for visual representation extraction, which can be viewed as an extension of our previous study.
-Here, we further leverage SFMs directly for processing audio-visual data, moving beyond the distillation approach to direct utilization of foundation models.
+Representative approaches include AV-HuBERT~\cite{shiavhubert,hsu2022u}, RAVEn~\cite{haliassos2022jointly, haliassos2024braven}, AV2vec~\cite{Zhang2023av2vec}, and AV-data2vec~\cite{Lian2023avdata2vec}.
+Zhang et al.~\cite{ZHANG2025111432} proposed a joint audio-visual representation learning method that leverages cross-modal knowledge distillation from pretrained SFMs.
+Here, we further leverage SFMs directly for processing audio-visual data, which can be viewed as an extension of this study.